 Other clinics Ms. Brown offers include "What Does A Composer Do?" during which she introduces young people to her creative process and illustrates the difference between a tune and an orchestrated work through listening and viewing her works.
 Content is age-appropriate and can be tailored to the needs of a specific program.
 In secondary schools discussion includes the importance of finding and following one's own passion.

 At the college level Brown offers clinics specific to composition, arranging and the creative process as pertains to aspiring composer/conductors.
 Performance clinics are offered at all levels:

-Ms. Brown is accepting commissions for various ensemble configurations of all levels and encourages interested parties to visit the LINKS page for information on Meet The Composer grant opportunities for schools and artists to work together.
+Ms. Brown is accepting commissions for various ensemble configurations of all levels and encourages interested parties to reach out for more information.

 Visit PRODUCTS for free pdf's of promotional information about residencies and clinics.